12 Best PPC Platforms in 2025

 • Reach: Over 78,500 partner websites.

-• Ad format: Bidvertiser supports Native Ads, which can feature text and/or image, Direct Ads, Pop Under Ads and push notifications.
+• Ad format: BidVertiser supports Native Ads, which can feature text and/or image, Direct Ads, Pop Under Ads and push notifications.

-• Pricing: The minimum bid for an ad is $0.05 while the minimum daily budget is $5.
+• Pricing: CPC starts at $0.0005 while the minimum daily budget is $5.

 10. RevContent